Nunavut RCMP won’t confirm missing Iqaluit teen was in custody before he vanished

-On the night of March 12, sources close to the teenager assert he was in police custody.
+On the night of March 12 into the 13th, sources close to the teenager assert he was in police custody.

 Police had earlier said they didn’t know where the teenager spent that night, before heading out to the Road to Nowhere the next day.

 Police now say they “have accounted for his whereabouts” that evening.
 But, “as it has no bearing on his disappearance, we have not provided any details to media on where Ambar Roy spent the night of the 11th and 12th of March,” the RCMP said April 11 in an email.